cansik/deep-vision-processing/README.md

 - yoga.jpg by Yogendra Singh from Pexels
 - office.jpg by [fauxels](https://www.pexels.com/@fauxels) from Pexels
 - faces.png by [shvetsa](https://www.pexels.com/@shvetsa) from Pexels
-- hand.jpg by by Thought Catalog on Unsplash
+- hand.jpg by Thought Catalog on Unsplash
+- sport.jpg by John Torcasio on Unsplash